karinaghristova/Schule/README.md

 - Edit praises they have made
 - Delete praises they have made
 # What can parents do?
+Parents and students have more of a passive role in this application, but there is still a lot of things they can do passively
 ## If they don't have a child
 - See information about them
 - Update information about themselves